shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 For more details, see [Configuration and Code ](https://github.com/shakacode/shakapacker#configuration-and-code) section in [shakapacker](https://github.com/shakacode/shakapacker/).

 ### Configure Components Directory
-`components_directory` is the directory used to automatically detect and register components for usage on the rails view.
+`components_directory` is the name for directories containing components which can be automatically registered and used in Rails views.
 Configure `config/initializers/react_on_rails`
 to set the name for `components_directory`.